clarisseth/lambda-tensorflow-benchmark/README.md

 # Lambda Lab Deep Learning Benchmarks

-Lambda Labs published a series of blogs at https://lambdalabs.com/blog which calculate training performance of a number of Tensorflow models by calculating the number of images per second processed.
+Lambda Labs published a series of blogs at https://lambdalabs.com/blog which calculate training performance of a number of TensorFlow models by calculating the number of images per second processed.
 The following models are tested:

 | model | input size | param mem | feat. mem | flops  |
 |-------|------------|--------------|----------------|-------------|